Thanks to Ortovox for sponsoring this avalanche education content. Check out the additional plethora of avalanche safety resources on their website.

 Most Avalanche centers in the US host free Avalanche Awareness courses, which are 1.5 hour lectures providing an overview of basic knowledge to be aware of when considering traveling in uncontrolled backcountry terrain.

-An AIARE Level 1 Rec course has two common formats.
+A Level 1 Rec course has two common formats.
 One consists of two evening lecture classes that last about three hours in conjunction with two eight-hour field days outside.
 The other option is a full three-day course, with a mix of lecture and field time.
 The material focuses around terrain selection and hazard recognition, including an overview of basic weather/snow patterns and rescue scenarios.
 The Level 1 course focuses on students being contributing members to a group in avalanche terrain.

-AIARE Level 2 Rec is a three-day course, with a mix of lecture and field time each day.
+Level 2 Rec is a three-day course, with a mix of lecture and field time each day.
 It dives deeply into the snow science, weather and understanding avalanche forecasting.

 The Companion Rescue is a single eight-hour field day course that focuses entirely on rescue scenarios; different beacon search techniques, shoveling, probing and lots of time to practice.

-AIARE Level 2 Pro
+Level 2 Pro

 Instructor Course (only required if one is looking to become an avalanche instructor)